 Familiarising yourself with the information in this guide will get you up to speed wherever your child is on their journey.
 This will enable you to provide the right support at the right time, ensuring your child is well placed to make informed decisions about their future.

 Throughout this guide, you'll find facts and stats, FAQs, useful charts and guides and much more.
-There's also a glossary for any confusing terminology!
+There's also a glossary of terms at the back.